YK-YoungK/yk-youngk.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
-I am Kai Yang (杨铠), a third-year undergraduate student in **Turing Class**, School of EECS, Peking University.
+I am Kai Yang (杨铠), a final-year undergraduate student in **Turing Class**, School of EECS, Peking University.
 I am advised by [Prof. Liwei Wang](http://www.liweiwang-pku.com/) and [Prof. Di He](https://dihe-pku.github.io/).
-Currently, I am working as an student intern, advised by [Prof. Pradeep Ravikumar](https://www.cs.cmu.edu/~pradeepr/) in Carnegie Mellon University.
+During the summer of 2024, I worked as an student intern advised by [Prof. Pradeep Ravikumar](https://www.cs.cmu.edu/~pradeepr/) in Carnegie Mellon University.

 My research interest lies in machine learning theory and algorithms.
 I study the foundations of Transformers and other contemporary models, understanding their power and limitations.
 Recently, I am also working on developing self-supervised learning methods for learning representations from data.